-Syria invokes this trope as well when she shows up later in the season.
+Celia invokes this trope as well when she shows up later in the season.
 During her introduction in episode 8, several scenes are of her wearing various outfits.
-She even lampshades this trope in episode 9, when Kengo pulls off the top of her swimsuit, only to find out she has a bikini underneath.
+She even Lampshades this trope in episode 9, when Kengo pulls off the top of her swimsuit, only to find out she has a bikini underneath.
 She then mentions saving the Fanservice for later, and the very next scene shows some bouncystuff.
 Several male characters also point this trope out right after.

 Mundane Utility: Celia's maken allows her to invert anything.
 She first uses it to reverse velocities (throwing someone running towards her backwards), but she soon proves capable of using it on more abstract things.
 At one point she reverses Takeru's determination, causing him to just stop fighting.
 She mostly uses this awesome power to be a girl.

 No Animals Were Harmed: In episode 3, a bear wanders into the pool area where the Kenkeibu are meeting up.
 They're forced to deal with it, and they use their various abilities to launch the bear away via a giant wooden plank, but then make a magical cushion appear to avoid making the bear go splat against the mountain.
 A few scenes later the bear, a bit dizzy but no worse for the wear, wanders off after recovering.

 Oblivious to Love: Largely played straight with Takeru.
 Lots of girls throw themselves at him, but he doesn't seem to take it any further.
 Then again, Haruko has a habit of beating him up if they do try anything with him too...

 The entire Maken-Ki feels this way after witnessing Minori's power punch in the OVA.